dilanx/GamerBot/docs/index.md

 ### Northwestern
 Gamer bot has a side job at Northwestern University so it knows about every single Northwestern course, as well as all the COVID-19 data on campus.

 Ask it something like `gamer bot tell me about this course: cs 211` or `gamer bot find the description for this course: math 228-1` and it's got you covered with the course description and prereqs.
 If you remember part of the name rather than the number, you could even be like `gamer bot tell me about this course: cs fundamentals` and it'll search that subject's courses' names for what you want.
+Those statements are just examples.
+The idea is that you can ask it in multiple ways as long as it's clear what you're trying to ask.
+Like you could say `gamer bot search for this course: cs 110` or in a bunch of other ways as well.

 If you wanna know whether you're gonna die if you go outside just ask it something like `gamer bot what's covid like on campus` or `gamer bot what are the covid cases like on campus` and it'll tell you.